benmvp/react-composite-events/src/README.md

 **(Required)** A `string` name of an event or `Array<String>` of event names that trigger(s) the start of the composite event.

+> The handler for the composite event will receive the event object from the `triggerEvent`, if it exists.

 > If the `triggerEvent` matches an event passed to the enhanced component, it will be merged.
 For instance in the [`withMouseRest` example](#withmouserest-example), `onMouseOver` is one of the trigger events.
 If an `onMouseOver` handler was also passed to `<EnhancedDiv>` in addition `onMouseRest-500`, it will also be called.

 ## `defaultDuration`